 - Preparing the Scientific Justification and Technical Feasibility, preparing the list of previous Chandra programs and (optionally) the PI CV/bibliography, including any figures, and converting the document to a single PDF file.
-Please be sure to print out the PDF file to ensure it is readable before submitting it; - Providing the information for, and completing, the Cover Page and the General Form.
-For proposals requiring new observations, the Target Form(s), including constraints and remarks where needed; - Verifying that the information on the Cover Page Form, the General Form, and (as appropriate) the Target Form(s) is correct; - Submitting the Cover Page Form, the General Form, and (as appropriate) the Target Form(s), following which RPS assigns a proposal number; - Submitting the PDF file of the Science Justification and Technical Feasibility, list of previous programs (and optional CV), etc.; and - Receiving an email acknowledging receipt of your proposal and notification of the proposal number and of any errors found via crosscheck of the target information with the SIMBAD and/or RASS catalog and with the Chandra Observation Catalog.
+Please be sure to print out the PDF file to ensure it is readable before submitting it; - Providing the information for, and completing, the Cover Page and General Form.
+For proposals requiring new observations, the Target Form(s), including constraints and remarks where needed;

+- Verifying that the information on the Cover Page Form, the General Form, and (as appropriate) the Target Form(s) is correct; - Submitting the Cover Page Form, the General Form, and (as appropriate) the Target Form(s), following which the RPS assigns a proposal number; - Submitting the PDF file of the Science Justification and Technical Feasibility, list of previous programs (and optional CV), etc.; and - Receiving an email acknowledging receipt of your proposal and notification of the proposal number and of any errors found via crosscheck of the target information with the SIMBAD and/or RASS catalog and with the Chandra Observation Catalog.
+For gratings observations this check will confirm whether or not there is an RASS source close to the target position.
+Under the assumption that most gratings targets are RASS sources, this minimizes the chance of incorrect coordinates. - Should an error in your coordinates or target list be found by the above check, your proposal should be corrected and re-submitted.